segmentio/segment-docs/src/connections/destinations/catalog/adjust/index.md

 ---
-title: Adjust
+rewrite: true
-redirect_from: '/integrations/adjust/'
+title: Adjust Destination
 ---

 [Adjust](https://adjust.com) is the mobile attribution provider of choice for hundreds of organizations across the globe.
 They unify all your marketing activities into one powerful platform, giving you the insights you need to scale your business.
-The {{integration.name}} Destination is open-source.
+The Adjust Destination is open-source.
 You can browse the code on GitHub for [iOS](https://github.com/segment-integrations/analytics-ios-integration-adjust) and [Android](https://github.com/segment-integrations/analytics-android-integration-adjust).

 This document was last updated on January 31, 2018.
 If you notice any gaps, out-dated information or simply want to leave some feedback to help us improve our documentation, please [let us know](https://segment.com/help/contact)!